yamt/toywasm/README.md

     there is no cheap way to know the type at runtime.
-    While validating the bytecode, toywasm annotates these instructions with the sizes of the values so that the necessary infomation is available when executing it later.
+    While validating the bytecode, toywasm annotates these instructions with the sizes of the values so that the necessary infomation is available when executing the code later.
 While it's theoretically possible to calculate them at the execution time, it would be something like repeating the validation step.
+An alternative is to annotate each values on the stack.
+But it's likely even more expensive.

-    This is unconditionally enabled if and only if toywasm is built with variable-sized values, which is the default.
+    This annotation is unconditionally enabled if and only if toywasm is built with variable-sized values, which is the default.
     (`-D TOYWASM_USE_SMALL_CELLS=ON`)

 * I don't like to use huge-switch statements or